Clinical Services, Operations & Community Impact at the Mass General Brigham Integrated Care Sites

 Yes.
 The Department of Need program requires that Mass General Brigham invest 5% of its maximum capital expenditure associated with the project in community health initiatives.
 MGB also invests in every community it serves.

 Yes.
 Mass General Brigham has a long track record of collaboration with local organizations for specific community health needs and will continue these collaborations in the communities of the new Mass General Brigham health care sites.
-Our past partnerships included collaborative programs such as flu clinics, mentoring programs, lecture series, as well as online services and virtual physician visits.
+Our past partnerships included programs such as flu clinics, mentoring programs, lecture series, as well as online services and virtual physician visits.

 Determination of Need (DoN) Program